CriticalMoments/CMSaasStarter/README.md

 - [Community adapters](https://sveltesociety.dev/components#adapters) including Github pages, AppEngine, Azure, and more
 - [Supabase](https://supabase.com/docs/guides/getting-started/quickstarts/sveltekit) if you want one host for everything.
 Note: they do charge $10 a month for custom domains, unlike Cloudflare.

-## Setup Admin Emailer -- Optional
+## Setup Emailer -- Optional

-SaaS Starter includes an admin emailer for sending yourself email notifications when important events happen.
-This let's you monitor your app and respond to users without watching the database.
+SaaS Starter includes email capabilities for sending emails to users and admins.

-If you setup the admin emailer, it will email you when users create their profile, or when the 'Contact Us' form is submitted.
-You can add additional calls to sendAdminEmail() for any other events you want to monitor.

-To setup, set these environment variables:

-- `PRIVATE_ADMIN_EMAIL`: the email address to which admin emails will be sent.
-- `PRIVATE_FROM_ADMIN_EMAIL`: the email address to use as the from address for admin emails (defaults to `PRIVATE_ADMIN_EMAIL` if not set).
-- `PRIVATE_RESEND_API_KEY`: a https://resend.com API key.
-Note, you'll need to verify your domain with them before you can use their service.
+These are optional and disabled by default.
+See [email docs](email_docs.md) for details on how to enable and customize them.

 ## Add Your Content